rufuspollock/year-in-the-life/README.md

 * Integrate with google calendar
   * Click through to google calendar (or show whole day below)

+TODOs:

+* Data import
+* Legend with codes
+* Showing ? or X for occupied, color for location ...

 ## User stories

 As Rufus I want to know what time i'm at La Cheraille with nothing specific booked